PseudonymLtd/Pseudonym.Node.Ecommerce.Application.Web/README.md

-# Application.Ecommerce.Shop
+# Pseudonym.Node.Ecommerce.Application.Web
-A frontend application containing a very simple shop that communicates with a micro-service architecture.
+A frontend application containing a simple shop that communicates with a micro-service architecture.